binlecode/example-todo-go/README.md

 ## project overview

-What's being built in this app:
+What's in this app:

-- GORM as an ORM to interact with our database
+- GORM as an ORM to interact with database
 - GORM database automigration to create tables and seed data
 - sqlite3 file db
 - Request router using gorilla/mux
 - Logrus for logging

-## run
+## run in local

 ```sh
 go run .